Hong-Luu/CS-499-Computer-Science-Capstone/README.md

 - **Artifact 3**: Focuses on security measures and data protection in software applications.
 [View Artifact](https://github.com/Hong-Luu/CS-499-Computer-Science-Capstone/tree/main/Artifacts/CS-360%20Software%20Design%20Engineering)

 ## Narrative

-### Introduction

-Welcome to my ePortfolio, where each artifact represents a pivotal learning journey throughout my Computer Science program.
-These narratives delve into the insights gained and skills developed through the creation and enhancement of each artifact, emphasizing my growth as a versatile software developer ready to tackle complex challenges in the tech industry.

 ### Artifacts and Narratives

 Explore the narratives below to understand the significance of each artifact in my ePortfolio: